-ASE/GED followed by ABE continues to have the youngest learner cohort.
+ASE/GED followed by ABE continue to have the youngest learner cohort.
 AWD and Older Adults continue to have the oldest cohort.
-ASE/GED programs served the highest percentage (64.3 percent) of learners under the age of twenty-one, while ESL served learners between the ages twenty-one and thirty (31.1 percent).
+ASE/GED programs served the highest percentage (62 percent) of learners under the age of twenty-one, while ESL served learners between the ages of twenty-one and thirty (30 percent).
 Learners between thirty-one and forty years of age represent the most common age range for those enrolled in Parent Ed. classes.
-Adult education programs are successfully attracting youth who exited traditional kindergarten through grade twelve (K-12) programs before completing the requirements for a high school diploma.
-The ASE/GED programs assist these students in completing the requirements for a high school diploma, preparing them to pass the GED, in addition to helping K-12 learners complete program requirements for graduation.
+Adult education programs are successfully attracting youth who exited traditional kindergarten through grade twelve (K-12) programs before completing the requirements for a H.S.
+Diploma.
+The ASE/GED programs assist these students in completing the requirements for a high school diploma, and preparing them to pass the GED, in addition to helping K-12 learners complete program requirements for graduation.
 See Figure 6.